Medical conditions that may complicate having your tooth pulled.

 It would be impossible for us to include every medical condition that has the potential to be a concern for a dentist when planning their patient’s extraction.
 Our primary goal here is to simply give you an idea of the wide range of conditions that must be considered and evaluated.

-So, don’t be swayed by just the issues we have chosen to discuss.
-Instead, all of the conditions you have (treated or untreated, no matter how minor you think they are) must be reported to your dentist so nothing is overlooked and your extraction can be performed safely.
+So, don’t be overly influenced by the sampling of conditions we have chosen to discuss.
+Instead, realize that all of the conditions you have (treated or untreated, no matter how minor you think they are) must be reported to your dentist so nothing is overlooked and your extraction can be performed safely.

 Page references sources: